asmallwebfirm/onelogin/README.txt

 In some situations, you may wish to limit user auto-provisioning to a certain subset of e-mail addresses; this can be done via regular expression matching.

+__Requiring authentication via OneLogin__
+In cases where your Drupal application serves as an Intranet or other internal portal where it makes sense to lock down access to authenticated users, you can check the "Require authentication via OneLogin globally" box.
+This will ensure that all un-authenticated requests to your user app are sent to OneLogin for authentication.

+If you wish to conditionally restrict when authentication via OneLogin is required, you can install the Context module, and use the "Require authentication via OneLogin" context reaction for whatever conditions you deem appropriate.

+In both cases, if the user is already authenticated to OneLogin, they will never see a form; they'll simply be logged in automatically.

 ---------------------------------------